bobbyjoe91/GO-CLI/README.md

 ```
 ruby GO-CLI.rb n x y
 ```
-where n is the size of map (nxn), x is row position of user, and y is column position of user.
-This will generate five drivers with random position.
+where n is the size of map (nxn), x is row position of user, and y is column position of user. x and y is in range of 1 to n to make the usage intuitive for non-programer user.
+Five drivers will be generated with random position.

 Another yet powerful way to use GO-CLI is by typing the filename in the command line
 ```
 ruby GO-CLI.rb filename.extension
 ```
 GO-CLI is able to open any document file extensions.
-There is a format that you have to follow so GO-CLi can recognize your input
+There is a format that you have to follow so GO-CLi can recognize your input.
 ```
+n user_row user_column m
+driver_row_1 driver_column_1
+driver_row_2 driver_column_2
+.           .
+.           .
+.           .
+driver_row_m driver_column_m
 ```

-Driver may be in the same place as user, but GO-CLI guarantees that user's position is still trackable in this app.
+n is the size of the map. user_row and user_column denotes user position in column and row. m is the number of drivers available.
+This first line of input is ended with "Enter" or newline and each input is separated with space.
+The next m line is drivers' row and column position separated with space.
+First driver position to m-th driver position is ended with newline.

+This way of inputing will make each number distinguishable and make another users, drivers, and developers easy to read your input.

+#### GO-CLI interface